RootSoft/algorand-dart/README.md

 A stateful smart contract’s programs can be updated at any time.
 This is done by an ApplicationCall transaction type of UpdateApplication.
-This operation can be done with goal or the SDKs and requires passing the new programs and specifying the application ID.
+This operation requires passing the new programs and specifying the application ID.
 The one caveat to this operation is that global or local state requirements for the smart contract can never be updated.

 ```dart